Imuaz/HNG-BE-S1/README.md

 - Don't commit `.env` with secrets.
 Use Railway environment variables or the Postgres add-on.
 - Use HTTPS endpoints and configure connection pooling for production databases.
+Note: For local development the app will fall back to a local sqlite database when `DATABASE_URL` is not set or invalid.
+In production (Railway) you must set `DATABASE_URL` to a valid Postgres connection string (Railway provides this via the Postgres plugin or environment variables).